realmystic/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/realmystic/AndroidPdfViewer)

+## What's new in 1.9.5
+* Add 16KB Page size support for Android 15+
+* Bump compile & target SDK to 36
+* Bump AGP to 8.9.1

 ## What's new in 1.9.4
 * Fix issue for the newest Android devices with API 34+